Parks & Recreation Master Plan Update

 Residents, visitors, and stakeholders will have an opportunity to provide input throughout the process at the strategic milestones.

 Community input is the cornerstone of the Master Plan process.
-In the coming months, the Town will utilize additional methods to engage the community and solicit its input to help shape the future of the PRCR Department.
+Since June 2023, the Town has utilized a variety of methods to engage the community and solicit its input to help shape the future of the PRCR Department.

 Public Open House

-The PRCR Department will host two public meetings (drop-in style open houses) where attendees will be asked for their input concerning the need for facilities, amenities, programs, and services – and how the Town of Wake Forest should prioritize its investments in recreational offerings.
+The PRCR Department hosted two public meetings (drop-in style open houses) where attendees were asked for their input concerning the need for facilities, amenities, programs, and services – and how the Town of Wake Forest should prioritize its investments in recreational offerings.
 These open house sessions will take place according to the following schedule:

 Scientific Survey

-The project team will mail a survey to approximately 3,000 randomly selected households in Wake Forest.
-The questionnaire will provide critical information in determining community values, satisfaction levels, needs, priorities, and demographics.
-Residents receiving the survey are encouraged to submit the mail-in survey or to use the link provided in the accompanying letter to submit the survey online.
+The project team mailed a survey to approximately 3,000 randomly selected households in Wake Forest.
+The questionnaire provided critical information in determining community values, satisfaction levels, needs, priorities, and demographics.
+Residents receiving the survey were encouraged to submit the mail-in survey or to use the link provided in the accompanying letter to submit the survey online.

 Web-based Survey

-After the project team receives the required number of scientific survey responses, a web-based survey will be released to the community to reach a broader audience and provide an opportunity for residents who were not selected in the random sample.
+After the project team received the required number of scientific survey responses, a web-based survey was released to the community to reach a broader audience and provide an opportunity for residents who were not selected in the random sample.
 The data obtained from the survey will be used to inform recommendations within the master plan.

 Special Events

-The project team and the PRCR Advisory Board will organize an input session at the Lighting of Wake Forest on Friday, Dec.
-1.
+The project team and the PRCR Advisory Board organized an input session at the Lighting of Wake Forest on Friday, Dec.
+1, 2023.

 Focus Groups

-The project team will engage with focus groups to evaluate the PRCR Department’s parks and recreation services across five user segments.
-Focus group participants will be invited to weigh in on the extent to which Wake Forest parks and recreation facilities, programs, and services meet their unique needs.
-A call for focus group volunteers will be announced soon.
-The groups will be limited to a maximum of 10 participants, and space will be on a first come, first served basis.
+The project team engaged with focus groups to evaluate the PRCR Department’s parks and recreation services across five user segments.
+Focus group participants were invited to weigh in on the extent to which Wake Forest parks and recreation facilities, programs, and services meet their unique needs.

 Please be sure to "Play It Forward" by staying active in this process.
 Check this page often for information on future engagement opportunities to contribute to your parks and recreation master plan.